hiPhive — High-order force constants for the masses¶

 fcp = ForceConstantPotential(cs, opt.parameters)

-hiphive has been developed by Fredrik Eriksson, Erik Fransson, and Paul Erhart at the Department of Physics of Chalmers University of Technology in Gothenburg, Sweden.
+hiPhive has been developed at the Department of Physics of Chalmers University of Technology (Gothenburg, Sweden) in the Condensed Matter and Materials Theory division.
 Please consult the credits page for information on how to cite hiphive.

 - Background